-I don’t have the economics background to speak to the feasibility of universal basic income, so I won’t try; however, after a conversation on the topic with Shira of ShiraDest, I wanted to explore the potential benefits for people with mental illness.
+I don’t have the economics background to speak to the feasibility of universal basic income, so I won’t try; however, I did want to explore the potential benefits for people with mental illness.

 What universal basic income is

 While various implementations have been proposed, at its core, universal basic income (UBI) has several basic characteristics.
 It is:

 - there are no conditions for payments (such as means testing)

 UBI recently gained media attention when it was proposed by Democratic presidential candidate Andrew Yang during the 2020 leadership race.
 He promised a $1000 per month “freedom dividend” as a benefit for all.

 The idea isn’t new, though, and appeared in Sir Thomas More’s Utopia in the 16th century.
 Martin Luther King Jr. believed that a basic income was a necessity that would help to reduce poverty, regardless of race, religion or social class.
 In Dr. King’s last book before his assassination, Where Do We Go from Here: Chaos or Community?, he said: “I am now convinced that the simplest approach will prove to be the most effective — the solution to poverty is to abolish it directly by a now widely discussed measure: the guaranteed income.”

 One concern that’s sometimes raised about UBI is that the money would go towards vices such as alcohol and tobacco.
 However, the World Bank reviewed a number of studies and found that this was not the case.